fboender/multi-git-status/README.md

 multi-git-status shows:

-* **Needs push(BRANCH)** if the branch is tracking a (remote) branch which is behind.
-If there are branches with no remote, this status is also shown since the branch might be new and unpushed.
-This is even true for branches with no new commits.
-* **Needs pull(BRANCH)** if the branch is tracking a (remote) branch which is ahead.
-This requires that the local git repo already knows about the remote changes (i.e. you've done a `fetch`).
-It does NOT contact the remote.
 * **Uncomitted changes** if there are unstaged or uncommitted changes on the checked out branch.
 * **Untracked files** if there are untracked files which are not ignored.
+* **Needs push (BRANCH)** if the branch is tracking a (remote) branch which is behind.
+* **Needs upstream (BRANCH)** if a branch does not have a local or remote upstream branch configured.
+Changes in the branch may otherwise never be pushed or merged.
+* **Needs pull (BRANCH)** if the branch is tracking a (remote) branch which is ahead.
+This requires that the local git repo already knows about the remote changes (i.e. you've done a `fetch`).
+Multi-git-status does NOT contact the remote.

 Since there are a lot of different states a git repository can be in, multi-git-status makes no guarantees that *all* states are taken into account.